Estate Planning Considerations in Gray Divorce

 If you are over age 50 and are thinking about divorce, you probably have questions about how the decision to divorce affects estate planning.
 Call The Marks Law Firm, L.L.C. today at 314-993-6300 to discuss your questions and get the answers you need about the divorce process.

-At The Marks Law Firm, L.L.C., our lawyers can also help you address many of the practical concerns associated with your gray divorce.
+At The Marks Law Firm, L.L.C., our family law professionals can also help you address many of the practical concerns associated with your gray divorce.
 Additionally, we provide guidance with drafting prenuptial agreements for individuals over 50 who are looking to get married again.
 Contact us today to schedule an initial divorce consultation.
 We look forward to hearing from you.

 Schedule A Consultation